-- If the Respondent is a student: The sanction will be administered by the Dean of Students. - o If the Respondent is and employee: The sanction will be administered by the Director of Human Resources. - o If the Respondent is a member of Faculty: The sanction will be administered by the Vice President for Academic Affairs.
+- If the Respondent is a student: The sanction will be administered by the Dean of Students. - If the Respondent is and employee: The sanction will be administered by the Director of Human Resources. - If the Respondent is a member of Faculty: The sanction will be administered by the Provost.